aliramazanov/aliramazanov/README.md

 ## Additional Information
 - Passionate about creating mobile-first, intuitive, responsive UI and developer-friendly, well-documented APIs.
 - Currently doing side projects & practicing Data Structures and Algorithms.
-- I’m passionate about FinTech, Economics, and Start-ups.
+- I’m excited to talk about FinTech, Economics, and Start-ups.
 I also have a keen interest in History, Art, and the Outdoors.